-In true 14-year-old fashion, Rome was my least favorite city in Italy when I visited for the first time.
-Yeah… that Rome…The Eternal City— home to the Colosseum, Trevi Fountain, the pope and St. Peter’s Basilica, the Pantheon, and countless other priceless works of art and architecture.
+In true 14-year-old fashion, Rome was my least favorite city in Italy when I visited it for the first time.
+Yeah… that Rome…The Eternal City— home to the Colosseum, Trevi Fountain, the pope, and St. Peter’s Basilica, the Pantheon, and countless other priceless works of art and architecture.
 I can’t say for sure whether it was too much history, too much traffic, or not enough gelato stops, but something about it left me with no desire to return.
 But a weekend full of rain in Tuscany meant no grape harvest, and so with about 15 hours to plan, a weekend trip to Rome materialized!

 When in Rome… there are so many things to see and it’s impossible to know where to begin on your own, so a walking tour is a perfect way to start.
 Unlike other cities I’ve visited, most of the free walking tours in Rome require a cash deposit and a printed ticket.
 And since I’m not lugging a printer with me… I had to find a tour that accepts walkups.
 Thankfully, Rome Free Walking Tour offers two itineraries for walkups.
 Both begin at the Spanish Steps, but the morning tour ends at the Vatican and the afternoon tour ends at the Colosseum.
-I took both tours and along the way saw the Trevi Fountain (unfortunately under construction at the moment), Piazza Navona, the Roman Forum, the Pantheon, Castel San’Angelo and St. Peter’s Square.
+I took both tours and along the way saw the Trevi Fountain (unfortunately under construction at the moment), Piazza Navona, the Roman Forum, the Pantheon, Castel Sant’Angelo, and St. Peter’s Square.
 It was a little like reading the CliffsNotes of Rome.
-We went quickly, and it wasn’t too in depth, but it was a great use of time on a short trip.
+We went quickly, and it wasn’t too in-depth, but it was a great use of time on a short trip.

 My favorite tour, though, was the Twilight Trastevere Tour that I took with Eating Italy Food Tours.
 Most socializing is done while eating and I believe that the basis of a culture can be discovered around a local table.
 And so food tours are usually my second stop after a free walking tour.
 I got so lucky with this one.
 Our small group of 6 clicked immediately, which made the whole experience even more enjoyable.
 Plus, our guide Jasmine was amazing!

-The Trastevere neighborhood has an interesting history— it’s across the Tiber River from the rest of Rome and was the area that sailors, fisherman and non-Romans (mostly Jews and Syrians) lived during the time of the Roman Republic (that’s around 509 BC!).
+The Trastevere neighborhood has an interesting history— it’s across the Tiber River from the rest of Rome and was the area where sailors, fishermen, and non-Romans (mostly Jews and Syrians) lived during the time of the Roman Republic (that’s around 509 BC!).
 Once the Romans realized that the immigrants were having fun and eating great food, they too began to move to the Trastevere neighborhood.
 It’s artistic and multicultural and I love the brightly colored buildings (reminiscent of Cinque Terre) and maze of narrow cobblestone streets.

 I’ve heard about partying like it’s 1999, but I’ve never thought about partying like it’s 1 BC… But that’s exactly what we did!
-We had a cocktail party in a first century wine cellar and nibbled on pork shoulder with apple and honey made using Julius Caesar’s personal chef’s recipe.
+We had a cocktail party in a first-century wine cellar and nibbled on pork shoulder with apple and honey made using Julius Caesar’s personal chef’s recipe.